 "And a few scaly ones," Kira muttered.

 Thank you, Kira.
-Now I'm more certain you had to fight off a couple Tyrannodrones.
+Now, I know you had to fight off a couple Tyrannodrones.
 I'm impressed you're unharmed.

 "So," Conner said, trying to divert his suspicion, "Did you get into the dino exhibit?"